-The Raman Lidar (RL) is an active, ground-based, laser remote-sensing instrument that provides height- and time-resolved measurements of water-vapor mixing ratio, temperature, aerosol, and cloud optical properties.
-The RL operates in the UV and is sensitive to both molecular and aerosol backscatter.
+The Raman lidar (RL) is an active, ground-based, laser remote-sensing instrument that provides height- and time-resolved measurements of water-vapor mixing ratio, temperature, aerosol, and cloud optical properties.
+The RL operates in the ultraviolet (UV) and is sensitive to both molecular and aerosol backscatter.

 The RL works by transmitting short pulses of UV laser light into the atmosphere.
 As the light propagates, a small fraction of the light energy is scattered back to the lidar transceiver where it is collected and recorded as a time-resolved signal.
 From the delay between the outgoing pulse and the backscattered signal, the instrument infers the distance to the scattering volume.